By Professor Emma Johnston AO, President of Science & Technology Australia

 As Australia endures a record-breaking heatwave, raising temperatures to above 40 degrees across many parts of the country, we can’t help but ponder the motivation to distract from this fact.
 We are all feeling the realities of climate change first-hand.
 Let’s focus on solving the problem – or at the very least mitigating against the worst ravages – rather than arguing over whether 90%, 95% or 97% of scientists agree or disagree.

 To set the record straight: the vast majority of climate scientists (the world’s experts in this area) agree humans are causing climate change.
 This has been confirmed by numerous studies; two of which Professor Plimer has attempted to discredit.
-There are numerous others that will always stand up against his criticisms – conducted by global authorities, professional researchers, and subjected to
+There are numerous others that will always stand up against his criticisms – conducted by global authorities, professional researchers, and subjected to vigorous independent and international peer review.
+Conveniently, Professor Plimer did not mention the regular International Panel on Climate Change Reports, an analysis published by the journal Science on the Scientific Consensus on Climate Change, or five other peer-reviewed articles that confirm more than 90% of scientists agree on the effects of human activity on climate change (an analysis of all of these is available here).

 If Professor Plimer had credible evidence to correct the percentage of climate consensus, he would present it rather than criticise the work of others.
 Instead he has cherry picked two papers from the multitude, made claims based more on opinion than fact, and finished by asserting that “activists with no skin in the game are setting the scene for economic suicide”.